Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 -

-Invitations and thank-you letters: Sending invitations or expressing gratitude to clients or esteemed individuals.
+Invitations and thank-you letters: Extending invitations or expressing gratitude to clients or esteemed individuals.

 -

-Formal meeting minutes: Recording meeting content, especially speeches involving superiors or important external figures.
+Official meeting minutes: Record the content of the meeting, especially the speeches involving senior or important external figures.

 -

-Self-recommendation letter: For example, a job application letter, which needs to express respect for the employer.
+Self-recommendation letter: For example, a job application letter, which should express respect for the recruiter.

 -

-Service documents: Documents in service industries such as hotels and travel agencies, for example, room service instructions.
+Service documents: Documents for service industries such as hotels and travel agencies, for example, room service instructions.

 -

-Meeting minutes: When recording your own or your team members' speeches.
+Meeting summary: When recording your own or your team members' speeches.

 Polite Language